 These Dr. Foot’s Shoe inserts are top-quality foam with a sweat-wicking, anti-slip upper layer.
 It has a self-adhesive solid backing, so they’ll stay in position while allowing for repositioning inside your sneakers, shoes, or trim to fit.

 Using these Dr. Foot’s Shoe inserts is very easy.
-Wear medially to right over-pronation counteracting knock knees as well as ankle eversion.
+Wear medially to right overpronation, counteracting knock knees, and ankle eversion.

 Wear laterally to set supination and prevent bow-leggedness and ankle inversion sprains.

-These are suitable for men and women and fit every type of sneakers or shoes, such as dress shoes, running sneakers, boots, work shoes, leather shoes, walking shoes, and so on.
+These are suitable for men and women and fit every type of sneakers or shoes, such as dress shoes, running sneakers, boots, work shoes, leather shoes, walking shoes, etc.

 Read Next – Plantar Fasciitis Feet Insoles Arch Supports Orthotics Inserts